Ukrainian Insurgent Army: 1941

 The first armed group to bear the name "Ukrainian Insurgent Army" was the Polissian Sich, formed by otaman Taras Bulba-Borovets in the vicinity of Olevsk in Volhynia soon after the beginning of the German-Soviet War.
 The initial goal of Borovets' force was to fight against the Bolsheviks, and it acted independently of German forces, operating against the remains of Soviet units in the area.
 However, in late 1941 the German command demanded from Borovets to dissolve his unit, after which the Polissian Sich moved into the underground.
-After its dissoulution as a regular force, Polissian Sich became known as Ukrainian People's Revolutionary Army and fought against both Germans and Soviet partisans.
+After its dissolution as a regular force, Polissian Sich became known as Ukrainian People's Revolutionary Army and fought against both Germans and Soviet partisans.
 During that period Borovets established ties with parts of OUN-M, which were active in the regions of Kremenets and Volodymyr.

 In a memorandum from 14 August 1941, the OUN-B petitioned the Germans to create a Ukrainian Army "which [would] unite with the German Army... until [our] final victory", in exchange for German recognition of an allied, independent Ukrainian state.
 At the beginning of October 1941, during the first OUN-B Conference, the OUN-B formulated its future strategy.
 It called for transferring part of its organizational structure underground, in order to avoid conflict with the Germans.
 It also refrained from open anti-German propaganda activities.
 A captured German document of 25 November 1941 (Nuremberg Trial O14-USSR) ordered:"It has been ascertained that the Bandera Movement [OUN-B] is preparing a revolt in the Reichskommissariat which has as its ultimate aim the establishment of an independent Ukraine.
 All functionaries of the Bandera Movement must be arrested at once and, after thorough interrogation, are to be liquidated..."